THE PURPOSE OF THIS GUIDE

-This guide describes the key characteristics that can be used to quickly and easily separate the first dorsal fins of these five species from other types of shark fins in trade.
-Porbeagle and oceanic whitetip first dorsal fins can be rapidly and unambiguously identified to the species level based on the diagnostic white markings detailed in this guide.
-The first dorsal fins of hammerhead sharks as a group can also be rapidly and unambiguously separated from all other large sharks using two simple measurements that describe their characteristic shape (much taller than they are broad) and color (dull brown to light grey).
-The three hammerhead species covered in this guide are the only hammerheads that are common in international trade.
-Species identification of hammerhead sharks requires examination of dorsal and pectoral fin sets or genetic testing.
+Once the user has a first dorsal fin, the guide describes the key characteristics that can be used to quickly and easily determine if it is from one of the newly listed species.
+Porbeagle first dorsal fins can be rapidly and unambiguously identified to the species level based on the diagnostic white markings on the free rear tip of the fin detailed in the guide and seen in the photograph (1) at the top of the page.
+Oceanic whitetip first dorsal fins are easily distinguished from all other shark species because they are broadly rounded (rather than pointed) and have a large obvious white patch on the apex of the fin.
+These features can be seen in photograph (2) at the top of the page.
+The first dorsal fins of hammerhead sharks as a group can also be rapidly and unambiguously separated from all other large sharks using two simple measurements that describe their shape (much taller than they are broad) coupled with characteristics of the fin base (narrow with tight row of oval-shaped cartilage) and color (dull brown to light grey; see photograph (3) above).
+The three hammerhead species covered in this guide are the only large hammerhead species and therefore typically have fins larger than approximately 15 cm across the base.
+They are also probably more common in international trade than the smaller species.
+Species identification of hammerhead shark fins requires examination of dorsal and pectoral fin sets or genetic testing.

 EXPERT IDENTIFICATION: If you have a fin that you have provisionally identified as being from one of these species and want to have it confirmed by an expert please email us a photograph of the fin at firstname.lastname@example.org.
 We will respond within 24 hours.